 Traumatic brain injuries (TBIs) disrupt the normal function of the brain.
 They occur as a result of a blow or jolt to the head, or an injury that penetrates it, according to the Centers for Disease Control and Prevention (CDC).

 The immediate symptoms can range from headaches and blurry vision to slurred speech and short-term memory problems.
-TBIs can also have long-term effects on health, with an increased risk of seizures and infections sometimes following.
+TBIs can also have long-term effects on health, with an increased risk of

 Research has suggested a link between TBI and several forms of progressive neurodegeneration – such as dementia, Alzheimer’s disease, amyotrophic lateral sclerosis (ALS), and Parkinson’s disease – but there is conflicting evidence.